QuantEcon/lecture-python-programming.myst/lectures/python_advanced_features.md

 print(l1)
 ```

-While, with `*`, the `print` function prints individual elements since each of them
+While the `print` function prints individual elements since `*` unpacks the list into individual arguments
-is considered a separate argument

 ```{code-cell} python3
 print(*l1)
 ```

-Unpacking the list into positional arguments is equivalent to putting each element of the list separately into the function
+Unpacking the list using `*` into positional arguments is equivalent to defining them individually when calling the function

 ```{code-cell} python3
 print('a', 'b', 'c')
 ```

-However, it is more convenient since we can reuse the list
+However, `*` operator is more convenient if we want to reuse them again

 ```{code-cell} python3
 l1.append('d')